braheezy/prettybox-catppuccin/README.md

 - [Spotify (handled by Spicetify)](https://github.com/catppuccin/spicetify)
   - No choice in flavor
 - [VS Code](https://github.com/catppuccin/vscode)
-  - Default flavor: Dark
+  - No choice in flavor
 - [Wallpapers](https://github.com/catppuccin/wallpapers)
   - Default: `evening-sky.png`
-  - Change in `gnome-tweaks`
+  - Change in Settings

 # Build
 Until the Vagrant boxes are publicly available for download, they'll need to be built locally first.
 That means installing build tools and a hypervisor.